 If new voicemail messages have been left, when going off hook, you will hear a stutter dial tone indicating you have a new message.

 When you signed up for service and provided your email address, the Unified Messaging feature was enabled.
 With this feature, voicemail messages will also be sent to your email address as a wav file attachment, allowing for easy playback on your home computer or mobile phone no matter where you are.
 Simply download the message, or many email clients supporting playback of the audio file within the email client.

-To listen to your messages on your home phone, simply pick up the phone and dial your home phone number.
+To listen to your messages on your home phone, simply pick up the phone and dial *62, or to listen to your messages when away from home, dial your home telephone number and press * when the greeting starts.
 The Main Menu for your voicemail box options are:

 1 – Listen to messages